Harsh772005/summerintership2024_22AIML003/README.md

 - This week’s efforts provided me with the necessary background knowledge and prepared me for the upcoming tasks in the loan approval prediction project.

+### Week 8: July 1st - July 5th
+## Basics of Machine Learning

+### What is Machine Learning?
+Machine Learning (ML) is a field of artificial intelligence that focuses on developing algorithms and statistical models that enable computers to learn from data and make predictions or decisions without being explicitly programmed.
+ML encompasses various methods and techniques to analyze data, identify patterns, and make informed predictions.

+### Types of Machine Learning
+1. **Supervised Learning:** Models are trained on labeled data with known outcomes.
+Common algorithms include Linear Regression for continuous outcomes and Logistic Regression for binary classification.

+2. **Unsupervised Learning:** Models work with unlabeled data to find patterns or group similar data points.
+Techniques include K-Means Clustering for grouping data and Principal Component Analysis (PCA) for dimensionality reduction.

+3. **Semi-Supervised Learning:** Combines a small amount of labeled data with a large amount of unlabeled data.
+It’s useful for situations where labeling data is costly or time-consuming.

+4. **Reinforcement Learning:** Models learn by interacting with an environment and receiving rewards or penalties.
+Examples include Q-Learning and Deep Q-Networks.

+### Basic Algorithms
+- **Linear Regression:** Predicts a continuous value.
+- **Logistic Regression:** Classifies binary outcomes.
+- **Decision Trees:** Makes decisions based on feature values.
+- **Random Forest:** Uses an ensemble of decision trees.

+### Model Evaluation Metrics
+- **Accuracy:** Proportion of correct predictions.
+- **Precision:** True positives divided by the sum of true and false positives.
+- **Recall:** True positives divided by the sum of true positives and false negatives.

+### Feature Engineering and Hyperparameter Tuning
+- **Feature Engineering:** Creating or modifying features to improve model performance.
+- **Hyperparameter Tuning:** Adjusting model parameters to enhance performance using techniques like Grid Search and Random Search.

+### Overfitting and Underfitting
+- **Overfitting:** Model performs well on training data but poorly on new data.
+- **Underfitting:** Model is too simple to capture the data’s patterns.

 ## Skills Learned
 - Proficiency in Power BI for creating and maintaining interactive dashboards.